 MiddCORE is a mentor-driven experiential learning program that builds skills, creates opportunities, and expands networks for tomorrow’s leaders and innovators.
 It empowers them to pursue their passions and prepares them for success in their lives post academia.
 The program engages College alumni, parents and friends to collaborate with students and to create an experiential learning environment.
 The MiddCORE curriculum includes a social entrepreneurship component, in which students are challenged to engage the topic and its challenges for a week during winter term.
-Likewise, the synchronous timing of the winter term MiddCORE course at Middlebury and the MCSE annual symposium allow MiddCORE students to be introduced to the larger world of social enterprise.
+Likewise, the synchronous timing of the winter term MiddCORE course at Middlebury and the CSE annual symposium allow MiddCORE students to be introduced to the larger world of social enterprise.

 Projects for Peace

 Projects for Peace honor Kathryn Wasserman Davis, a philanthropist who on her 100th birthday in 2007 committed $1 million to support the advancement of world peace.
 Now in its 6th year, the Davis Projects for Peace program continues to support undergraduate student projects that address the goal of improving the prospects for peace in the 21st-century.
 Over 90 undergraduate colleges around the country participate in the Davis Projects for Peace.
 The top 100 projects receive $10,000 to see their project to fruition.
-The MCSE supports the work and projects of the Davis Projects for Peace (also a program of the PCI) as both entities strive for the same goal: encouraging students to apply their education to help solve global problems, and become change agents in the process.
+The CSE supports the work and projects of the Davis Projects for Peace (also a program of the PCI) as both entities strive for the same goal: encouraging students to apply their education to help solve global problems, and become change agents in the process.

 Middlebury International encompasses the Middlebury community that extends beyond the central campus in Vermont.
 Under Middlebury International is the Rohatyn Center for Global Affairs; academic programs in International and Global Studies and International Politics and Economics; Language Schools that immerse students in one of ten different languages; study abroad opportunities at one of the Middlebury C.V.
 Starr Schools Abroad that exist in 37 cities in 16 different countries; and the College’s affiliation with the Monterey Institute of International Studies, among other opportunities and resources.
-The MCSE fits into the larger context of Middlebury International because our students are making connections to the global community through their innovations and projects.
-The fellowship program through the MCSE will allow fellows to connect globally with social enterprises and the study abroad opportunities will provide third-year students with internships, academic courses and on-site experience with social entrepreneurs throughout the world.
+The CSE fits into the larger context of Middlebury International because our students are making connections to the global community through their innovations and projects.
+The fellowship program through the CSE will allow fellows to connect globally with social enterprises and the study abroad opportunities will provide third-year students with internships, academic courses and on-site experience with social entrepreneurs throughout the world.